 If an equation requires more product terms than are available to it, then "external" product terms are required, which consume other Output Macrocells (OMC).
 If external product terms are used, extra delay is added for the equation that required the extra product terms.
 This is called product term expansion.
-PSDsoft Express performs this expansion as needed.
+PSDsoft performs this expansion as needed.

-Loading and Reading the Output Macrocells (OMC).
-The Output Macrocells (OMC) block occupies a memory location in the MCU address space, as defined by the CSIOP (see the section entitled "I/O Ports", on page 50).
+Loading and Reading the Output Macrocells (OMC)

+The Output Macrocells (OMC) block occupies a memory location in the MCU address space, as defined by the CSIOP (see Figure 21 to Figure 30 for examples of the basic connections between the PSD and some popular MCUs).
+The PSD Control input pins are labeled as to the MCU function for which they are configured.
+The MCU bus interface is specified using the PSDsoft Express Configuration.
 The flip-flops in each of the 16 Output Macrocells (OMC) can be loaded from the data bus by a MCU.
 Loading the Output Macrocells (OMC) with data from the MCU takes priority over internal functions.
 As such, the preset, clear, and clock inputs to the flip-flop can be overridden by the MCU.
 The ability to load the flip-flops and read them back is useful in such applications as loadable counters and shift registers, mailboxes, and handshaking protocols.

-Data is loaded to the Output Macrocells (OMC) on the trailing edge of Write Strobe (WR/WRL, CNTL0).
+Data is loaded to the Output Macrocells (OMC) on the trailing edge of WRITE Strobe (WR/WRL, CNTL0).

-The OMC Mask Register.
+The OMC Mask Register

 There is one Mask Register for each of the two groups of eight Output Macrocells (OMC).
 The Mask Registers can be used to block the loading of data to individual Output Macrocells (OMC).
 The default value for the Mask Registers is 00h, which allows loading of the Output Macrocells (OMC).
-When a given bit in a Mask Register is set to a 1, the MCU is blocked from writing to the associated Output Macrocells
+When a given bit in a Mask Register is set to a 1, the MCU is blocked from writing to the associated Output Macrocells (OMC).

-(OMC).
 For example, suppose McellA0-McellA3 are being used for a state machine.
-You would not want a MCU write to McellA to overwrite the state machine registers.
+You would not want a MCU WRITE to McellA to overwrite the state machine registers.
 Therefore, you would want to load the Mask Register for McellA (Mask Macrocell A) with the value 0Fh.

-The Output Enable of the OMC.
+The Output Enable of the OMC

 The Output Macrocells (OMC) can be connected to an I/O port pin as a PLD output.
 The output enable of each port pin driver is controlled by a single product term from the AND Array, ORed with the Direction Register output.
-The pin is enabled upon Power-up if no output enable equation is defined and if the pin is declared as a PLD output in PSDsoft Express.
+The pin is enabled upon Power-up if no output enable equation is defined and if the pin is declared as a PLD output in PSD-soft